Juno (film): Critical reaction

 Juno received highly positive reviews from critics.
-On the review aggregator Rotten Tomatoes, the film has a 94% approval rating from critics based on 217 reviews, with an average rating of 8.10/10.
-The site's consensus states, "One of the brightest, funniest comedies of the year, Juno's smart script and direction are matched by assured performances in a coming of age story with a 21st century twist." making it the best reviewed comedy film on the website in 2007.
+On the review aggregator Rotten Tomatoes, the film has a 93% approval rating from critics based on 215 reviews, with an average rating of 8.10/10.
+The site's consensus states, "One of the brightest, funniest comedies of the year, Juno's smart script and direction are matched by assured performances in a coming-of-age story with a 21st-century twist", making it the best reviewed comedy film on the website in 2007.
 On Metacritic, the film had an average score of 81 out of 100, based on 38 reviews.
 Roger Ebert of the Chicago Sun-Times gave the film four stars and called it "just about the best movie of the year. ...
 Has there been a better performance this year than [Elliot] Page's creation of Juno?
 I don't think so."
 Ebert placed Juno at number one on his annual "best of" list.
 The film also ranks at number 463 in Empire magazine's 2008 list of The 500 Greatest Movies of All Time.
 Juno MacGuff also ranked number 56 on Empire's list of The 100 Greatest Movie Characters of All Time.
 Paste Magazine named it one of the 50 Best Movies of the Decade (2000–2009), ranking it at number 15.
 In June 2010, Entertainment Weekly named Juno one of the 100 Greatest Characters of the Last 20 Years.
+In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times' list of "The 100 Best Movies of the 21st Century," finishing at number 171.

 However, not all critics share the positive view towards Juno.
 David Edelstein of New York magazine felt that the film was desperate to be "a movie that confers hipness on teens, that makes kids want to use the same slang and snap up the soundtrack".
 Music reviewer Jim DeRogatis criticized the film's stylized dialogue and what he saw as a casual take on abortion and Juno's naïveté in becoming pregnant, claiming: "As an unapologetically old-school feminist, the father of a soon-to-be-teenage daughter, a reporter who regularly talks to actual teens as part of his beat and a plain old moviegoer, I hated, hated, hated this movie."